python/cpython/Tools/jit/README.md

 </div>

-This branch has an (always-on) JIT compiler.
+This version of CPython can be built with an experimental just-in-time compiler.
 While most everything you already know about building and using CPython is unchanged, you will probably need to install a compatible version of LLVM first.

 ### Installing LLVM